 Such a prefiltering would be a useless nonsense in an ideal apparatus, but in real cases it is a necessary feature for avoiding nonlinearity in intermediate stages.
-On the other hand, a very narrow-band prefilter is not advisable.
+On the other hand, we will see that a very narrow-band prefilter is not advisable.